 Are compression socks the same as diabetic socks?
-The answer is no. The two are very different kinds of socks.
+The answer is no. When comparing diabetic socks vs compression socks, the two are very different.
 Sometimes diabetics may need to wear compression socks.
 However, compression socks can create discomfort.
 That is because compression socks purposely bind tight to your legs and feet.
-Men’s and women’s diabetic socks are loose and regular socks is somewhere in between the two.
+Men’s and women’s diabetes socks are loose and regular socks is somewhere in between the two.

 What is the difference between diabetic and compression socks?